What is Wero, and how can merchants use it?

 In an e-commerce landscape often dominated by international players, a new European solution is emerging: Wero.
 Launched by the European Payments Initiative (EPI), Wero aims to become the first European account-to-account (A2A) online payment standard, covering peer-to-peer payments, online transactions, and in-store purchases.

-So what does Wero mean for merchants?
+So what does Wero mean for merchants — and how do you get started?

 payment wero